florentulve/little-local-devops-toolchain/README.md

 Return to this directory: `k3s-cluster/gitlab-integration` and:

-run `./01-admin-account.sh` to create a GitLab account inside the cluster run `./02-get-certificate-token.sh` to generate the certificate and the token you will need to declare the cluster inside GitLab.
-The two files will be generated in the sub-directory `/secrets` run `./03-add-gitlab-host-to-cluster.sh` to add the GitLab entry to the Cluster's VM run `./04-patch-core-dns.sh` to "patch" again the configmap of CoreDNS (making GitLab reachable from the cluster)
+- run `./01-admin-account.sh` to create a GitLab account inside the cluster
+- run `./02-get-certificate-token.sh` to generate the certificate and the token you will need to declare the cluster inside GitLab.
+The two files will be generated in the sub-directory `/secrets`
+- run `./03-add-gitlab-host-to-cluster.sh` to add the GitLab entry to the Cluster's VM
+- run `./04-patch-core-dns.sh` to "patch" again the configmap of CoreDNS (making GitLab reachable from the cluster)

 Now, return to http://little-gitlab.test/, and in the admin section go to the Kubernetes section (`/admin/clusters`), click on **Add Kubernetes cluster**, choose **Add existing cluster** and fill the fields like that:

-Kubernetes cluster name: little-cluster (or what you want) API URL: https://192.168.64.27:6443 (you can find the appropriate value in the `k3s.yaml` file CA Certificate: use the content of `secrets/CA.txt` Service Token: use the content of `secrets/TOKEN.txt` And then, click on **"Add Kubernetes cluster"**
+- **Kubernetes cluster name**: little-cluster (or what you want)
+- **API URL**: https://192.168.64.27:6443 (you can find the appropriate value in the `k3s.yaml` file
+- **CA Certificate**: use the content of `secrets/CA.txt`
+- **Service Token**: use the content of `secrets/TOKEN.txt`

+And then, click on **"Add Kubernetes cluster"**

 On the next screen,
-Click on **"Install"** at the **"Helm Tiller"** section (you can follow the progress from K9S console) Once, Helm Tiller installed, click on **"Install"** at the **"GitLab Runner"** section (you can follow the progress from K9S console)
+- Click on **"Install"** at the **"Helm Tiller"** section (you can follow the progress from K9S console)
+- Once, Helm Tiller installed, click on **"Install"** at the **"GitLab Runner"** section (you can follow the progress from K9S console)
-Once the installation of the runner is finished, you can check if the runner is correctly registered by reaching the runner's section of the administration console (/admin/runners).
+- Once the installation of the runner is finished, you can check if the runner is correctly registered by reaching the runner's section of the administration console (/admin/runners).

 Now, you're almost ready to deploy from Kubernetes from GitLab.